jun-simons/personal-deployed/src/app/blog/posts/flexpreview.md

 I built this after seeing existing options had poor functionality, limited device options, or required a paid license.

-The project is written in Typescript, with HTML/CSS/JS webview.
+This project is written in Typescript, with HTML/CSS/JS webview.

 [<ins>View on GitHub</ins>](https://github.com/jun-simons/FlexPreview)